 Despite being one of the older chemotherapy drugs in use today, cisplatin is still one of the most widely used.
 And researchers continue to look into it.
 New combination regimens are often tried in clinical trials, and it is common for newly developed chemotherapy agents to be administered with cisplatin.

 Further, researchers at the University of Pennsylvania recently found that modifications to the MRN function (the RAD50 protein) increases the sensitivity of cells to cisplatin.
 These were cells in a laboratory, but it suggests that there may be a way of clinically improving the function of this anti-cancer drug sometime in the future.
-Scientists in Australia and Scotland have developed have developed an experimental system where the cisplatin is bound to iron oxide nanoparticles.
+Scientists in Australia and Scotland have developed an experimental system where the cisplatin is bound to iron oxide nanoparticles.
 An external magnet can then move the medicine to the affected organs, lowering systemic distribution and side effects.

 Because it is a hazardous material, healthcare workers are instructed and cautioned to use care when handling cisplatin.
 The National Institute for Occupational Safety and Health has a website about preventing occupational exposure to chemotherapy agents.